cbartle891/draft-deprecate-ffdh/draft-bartle-tls-deprecate-ffdh.md

 | TLS_DH_anon_WITH_CAMELLIA_128_GCM_SHA256 | {{!RFC6367}} |
 | TLS_DH_anon_WITH_CAMELLIA_256_GCM_SHA384 | {{!RFC6367}} |

-Clients SHOULD NOT offer non-ephemeral ECDH cipher suites in TLS 1.0, 1.1, and 1.2 connections.
+Clients SHOULD NOT offer non-ephemeral ECDH cipher suites in TLS 1.2 connections.
+(Note that TLS 1.0 and 1.1 are deprecated by {{!RFC8996}}.)
 This includes all cipher suites listed in the following table.

 | Ciphersuite  | Reference |
 |:-|:-|